syncfusion-content/winui-docs/winui/Ribbon/DealingWithRibbon.md

 ##  Select first ribbon tab while group get selected

-If the SelectFirstTabOnVisible property is set to true, the first tab of the contextual tab group will be selected, and the Items of the tab will be displayed.
+The `SelectFirstTabOnVisible` property is set to true by default, which means that the first tab group of the contextual tab groups is selected.
+If you don't need to choose the first tab group, set the value to false.

 {% tabs %}
 {% highlight xaml %}